What is day care?

 There are daytime care and activities available for people who have complex needs or need a lot of care, for example someone may have physical disabilities, as well as mental health problems, these can provide a range of support:

 - helping people to be as independent as possible

 - increasing the opportunities people get to socialise and meet others

 - providing transport, if it is decided it is needed.

 Day care often gives people looking after someone with care needs, the chance to have a break and some time for themselves.
 It also gives the person receiving the care some time away from their home surroundings.

 How to ask for the service?

-You will need to call free phone 0800 561 0015 where you can speak to a trained contact centre advisor who will be able to help and advise you and start the assessment process off for you.
+Call free phone 0800 561 0015 where you can speak to a trained contact centre advisor who will be able to help and advise you and start the assessment process for you.